Pumpkin Patch Dramatic Play

-It’s fall and that means it’s time to change the dramatic play center into a Pumpkin Patch!
+It’s fall, and that means it’s time to change the pretend play center into a Pumpkin Patch Dramatic Play!
 Students learn SO much through play in the dramatic play center.
 Fill your Pumpkin Patch with math and literacy play opportunities, and your students won’t even realize they are learning.

 When creating props for my dramatic play centers, my students make as many things as possible.
 This is great for two reasons: first, they are the ones creating, developing fine motor skills, and writing!
 And let me tell you a little secret: if students are in charge of the center, they will be more invested in their play, and they will take better care of the props.
 Reason two is that I don’t have to go to the store and spend a ton of money on props!

 Students twisted butcher paper to create the branches on our tree and vines in our pumpkin patch.
 They crumbled up paper to make the leaves on our tree.
 They cut and crumbled paper to make kettle corn.
 They also made paper cookies for our snack shop.
 Making props is an authentic way to build all those little fine motor muscles and to develop scissor skills.

 Making props take some time.
 The dramatic play center was closed for four days while we were setting up and creating our pumpkin patch.
 Students who picked to go to dramatic play during center time went there to make props, not play.